ZimengZeng-THU/Resolving-different-superconducting-pairing/ReadMe.md

  ./cal_delta.py
 ```

-this code output the `delta/` directory, the `delta/dkki-x.txt` saved the xth i-parity eigenvector of interaction matrix.
+this code generates the `delta/` directory; the `delta/dkki-x.txt` saved the xth i-parity eigenvector of interaction matrix.
+This version of code has not been well optimized, such that this step may take several hours.

->**Note that:** if we download input data from link[https://cloud.tsinghua.edu.cn/d/168a78a095d54d5d8865/], we don't need to run this step before starting next start.
-### **3.Determined and output the leading odd parity channel**
+Sample output files can also be downloaded from [https://cloud.tsinghua.edu.cn/d/168a78a095d54d5d8865/].

+### **3.Symmetry determination and eigenvector plot**
-We can run `irrep_delta.py` to analyze the representation of the delta functions and output the `.frmsf` file
+Run `irrep_delta.py` to analyze the representation of a selected eigenvector and output the `.frmsf` file

 ```bash
 ./irrep_delta.py
 ```

-the code should print character of irrep of C2x and inversion operation base on a pairing channel.
+the code should print character of irrep of C2x and inversion operation of a selected eigenvector.

 ![](./result/irrep_delta_print.png)

-Because wannier function does not maintain perfect symmetry, the character here are not rigorous equal to 1.
-But in fact, the symmetry of wannier function is already good enough, so these character are almost 1 or -1.
+Because wannier interpolation does not maintain perfect symmetry, the symmetry character may not be rigorous

 This code also output the electron structure and leading parity gap function to `pbt3.frmsf` file.
 We can use FermiSurfer[https://mitsuaki1987.github.io/fermisurfer/] to open the `.frmsf` file for drawing.

-### **4.visualized the eigenvector by fermisurfer**
-We need to use FermiSurfer to open the `pbt3.frmsf`, set:
+Use FermiSurfer to open the `pbt3.frmsf`, set:
 ```text
 Bar color: BMR
 Background: 0  0  0